realityexpander/How_to_program_from_ground_up/10-FunctionalProgramming.md

     > [<img src="assets/functional-chart-updated.png" width="650">](assets/functional-chart-updated.png)

   - ### The Functional style requires:
-    1) Calling functions will NEVER change anything outside the function being called.
+    1) #### Calling functions will NEVER change anything outside the function being called.
        - ie: "pure functions,"
        - "no side effects,"
        - "side-effect free,"
        - "no shared mutable state."

-       - ### All these phrases mean "A 'function' that doesn't change anything outside of it's scope."
+       - ### All these phrases mean "A function that doesn't change any program state outside of it's own scope."

        - _They don't seem to count the "program counter" or "stack pointer" as "state" though..._
        - They mean the "state" of the program's data, not necessarily the "state" of the program's execution.
        ####

-    2) Functions passed in with the same values will ALWAYS return the same value as a result.
+    2) #### Functions passed in with the same values will ALWAYS return the same value as a result.
        - ie: "deterministic",
        - "referentially transparent",
        - "idempotent,"